CMASCenter/pcluster-cmaq/README.md

              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 7    queue1     CMAQ   ubuntu CF       3:06      8 queue1-dy-computeresource1-[1-8]

-Note, it takes about 5 minutes for the compute nodes to be initialized
+Note, it takes about 5 minutes for the compute nodes to be initialized, once the job is running the ST or status will change from CF (configure) to R

+squeue -u ubuntu
+             JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 7    queue1     CMAQ   ubuntu  R      24:57      8 queue1-dy-computeresource1-[1-8]

 ### Check the status of the run